realworldocaml/book/book/first-class-modules/README.md

   <fun>
 ```

-We can most effectively run this command-line interface from a standalone
+We'll run this command-line interface from a standalone program by
-program, which we can do by putting the above code in a file along with
+putting the above code in a file, and adding the following code launch
-following command to launch the interface:
+the interface.

 ```ocaml file=examples/correct/query_handler_loader/query_handler.ml,part=1
 let () =